Canada imposes COVID-19 vaccine mandate on federal workers, transportation | Law-Order

 Canada imposes COVID-19 vaccine mandate on federal workers, transportation

 The government's new vaccine mandates were a cornerstone pledge by Trudeau during his campaign for re-election last month.
 The Liberals returned to power https://www.reuters.com/world/americas/canadas-trudeau-may-cling-power-election-looks-unlikely-secure-majority-2021-09-20 in a closely contested election, but fell short of winning a majority.
-Canada has fully vaccinated more than 70% of its total population of some 38 million, but that includes children who are under 12 and cannot currently be vaccinated.
-More than 80% of the eligible population has been inoculated.
+Canada has fully vaccinated more that 80% of its eligible population ages 12 and over.

 During his re-election bid, Trudeau often faced anti-vaccine protesters, one of whom hurled a handful of gravel https://www.reuters.com/world/americas/canadas-trudeau-trailing-polls-goes-attack-two-weeks-before-vote-2021-09-06 at him at a campaign event last month.
 His main opponent, Conservative leader Erin O'Toole, opposed vaccine mandates.
 The mandate for federal employees is likely to be challenged in court, said Daniel Lublin, a Toronto-based employment lawyer.